We’re lucky in 2023 to have so many ways to record & release a new jazz album.

 Whilst the downside of these labels might be that they’re stretched in terms of personnel or resources and not able to sign large numbers of artists, if you can find one where the key people inside the organisation are motivated to release your music and develop a long-term plan with you, it can be a great opportunity to get your career moving faster.

-Record Label Option 3.
+Fake Option 3.

 There’s a third group of ‘labels’ which – in my opinion – you should avoid in 99% of cases.